Branded Simulation: Enhancing Awareness and Boosting Educational Outcomes

 How Familiar Equipment and Materials Help to Maintain Cognitive Loads

-When students have total familiarity with every aspect of the equipment they use, they’re able to focus more fully on technique and decision-making.
-This is especially true when they’ve explored detailed 3D representations that show, for example, how specific blade angles influence how a tool should be used.
-Without that foundation, they risk getting distracted by tools they’ve had less opportunity to encounter.
+This is especially true when they’ve explored detailed 3D representations that show, for example, how specific blade angles influence the way a tool should be used.
+Without a foundation that uses real-world equipment, they risk getting distracted in exams by tools they’ve had less opportunity to encounter.

 FIND OUT WHY STUDENTS AND EDUCATORS NEED FIRST-CLASS LEARNING TECH | '5 Key Takeaways from "Beyond the Buzzword: Rethinking Technology as a Catalyst for Curriculum Transformation"'